zweimach/ghc/docs/users_guide/runtime_control.rst

 -  on the command line between ``+RTS ... -RTS``, when running the program (:ref:`rts-opts-cmdline`)

--  at compile-time, using :ghc-flag:`--with-rtsopts`
+-  at compile-time, using :ghc-flag:`-with-rtsopts`
    (:ref:`rts-opts-compile-time`)

 -  with the environment variable :envvar:`GHCRTS`